serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/ImplicitPermissionAttribute.md

 # ImplicitPermissionAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Placed on permission keys to define an implicitly assigned permissions when a user / role has the permission.
-Currently only implemented in premium app.
+Placed on permission keys to define implicitly assigned permissions when a user / role has the permission.
+Currently only implemented in the premium app.

 ```csharp
 [AttributeUsage(AttributeTargets.Field, AllowMultiple = true)]